 When snow falls on the Great Wall of China, the scenery looks like a page from a picture book.
 I’ve visited the Great Wall twice in the past, during peak tourist seasons, and have never thought of the attraction as a romantic spot.
-Until now.
 If you’re looking for places to visit in China read on.

 The Great Wall of China snakes past tree branches laden with snow and disappears into a distant white wintery landscape.

-Beijing’s attractions draw people from all over the world but few choose to visit in winter, when the historic side of the city is at its most romantic.
+Beijing’s attractions draw people from all over the world but few choose to visit in winter when the historic side of the city is at its most romantic.

 A tour of the Forbidden City is a step back into a grand era of emperors and concubines.